MichaelGilliam/pseudocode2.0/pseudocode.md

 }

 //
+    function:  elevatorFloor
+0; if elevator < elevatorFloor display currentFloor level
+    else if elevator > elevatorFloor display nothing function to check current floor:
 1; Passenger presses outside elevator button

 2; if elevator on passenger floor, open

 3; else go to passenger floor

+function to check if more passengers want to get in the elevator while going to passenger

 4; while elevator is going down to passenger floor (while)